pretix/pretix-docs/docs/guides/seating.md

 This is useful if, for instance, you are offering tickets for a standing area at your venue.
 It is also useful if you are offering any type of non-admission product such as catering or merchandise.

-Tickets that you assigned to a seating category do not appear in the list.
+## Assigning a seating plan to an event

+In order to assign a seating plan to an event, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans.
+Click the field labeled "Seating plan".
+Select the seating plan from the list.

+Assign products to the seating categories.
+All products that you assign to seating categories are available through the seating plan displayed at the top of your shop page.
-They can only be selected through the seating plan.
+They do not appear in the list below and can only be selected through the seating plan.
+Products that you do not assign to seating categories will be listed below the seating plan.

 If you want your customers to be able to select their own seats, check the box next to "Customers can choose their own seats".

 If you want to assign seats to customers, uncheck the box next to "Customers can choose their own seats".
 You will need to manually assign seats to customers before the event.
 Customers will not know their seat after their purchase and it might not be written on their ticket?

+Click the :btn:Save: button.
+As soon as you have assigned a seating plan to an event, it is not possible to change that seating plan under that name.
+You can still edit the plan and create a new entry for the updated version.

+Alternatively, if your seating plan is only assigned to this event, you can delete your selection from the field labeled "Seating plan" and click the :btn:Save: button again.
+This makes it possible to edit the seating plan and assign it to this event afterwards.

 ## Troubleshooting